 Professor Sir Howard Newby, Vice-Chancellor, University of Liverpool

-“The University views public engagement with research as an underpinning ethos – a way in which we go about our business – rather than an add-on activity.
-Effective relationships with people and organisations from a broad range of sectors and backgrounds enable us to extend our reach and enhance our impact.
-They also provide our students and staff with truly rewarding experiences and a whole range of distinctive opportunities to achieve research and teaching excellence.”
+"The University views engagement as an underpinning ethos – a way in which we go about our business – rather than an add-on activity.
+Effective relationships with people and organisations from a broad range of sectors and backgrounds enable us to extend our reach and increase our impact.
+They also provide our students and staff with truly rewarding experiences and a whole range of distinctive opportunities to achieve research and teaching excellence."

 Professor Dinah Birch, Pro-Vice-Chancellor for Research and Knowledge Exchange, University of Liverpool